 Chairs are everywhere!
 Choose your seat!

-Count the chairs in your house, your classroom and your community.
+Count the chairs in your house, classroom, and community.
 How many places do you have to sit?
-Draw or photograph your chair types around you and make a chart showing how many chairs you have.
-Make one chart for your home, one for your classroom and one for your community.
-Do you think you have enough places to sit in each of these areas?
+In each place draw or photograph different chair types and make a chart showing how many chairs of how many different kinds you can access.
+Make one chart for your home, one for your classroom, and one for your community.
+Do you think you have enough places to sit in each of these arenas?
 Why or why not?

+Take photos of chairs or find them on the internet.
+Search for different types, such as chairs for dining, reading, playing video games, waiting, or working.
+Do these chairs seem to follow the Egyptian throne type or the klismos type?
+Are the designs based more on human comfort, aesthetics, function or they are used for, or something else?
+Would most cultures find this chair type useful or is it limited to a certain culture?
 Research and create a timeline depicting the history of chairs.
 Try to find an example of a chair from each century.
-Label the century of the chair and determine if it was a seat of power, a seat for show, a seat of comfort, or a seat for functional purposes.
+Label the century of the chair and whether it was a seat of power, a seat for show, a seat of comfort, or a seat for functional purposes.

 Klismos: a Greek chair that allows for leaning back while sitting